w3c/wai-tutorials/source/tables/index.html.erb.md

 -   **People using screen readers** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and reference the associated header cells, so the user never loses context.

 -   **People using custom stylesheets** can have header cells more prominently styled for easy recognition when there is a difference between the  elements used for header and data cells.
 People may also use stylesheets to present the information to read the data cells as lists below their corresponding headers rather than in a matrix.

-{::nomarkdown}<div class="todo">{:/nomarkdown}

-## How to make tables accessible

-The structural coding can also be used to represent data in different ways, for example, by larger or different colored text or backgrounds, Braille, speech, and symbols.
-Many web authoring tools and content management systems (CMS) provide functions to define header cells during table creation without having to manually edit the code.

-{::nomarkdown}</div>{:/nomarkdown}